zlatko-minev/pyEPR/_tutorial_notebooks/1A Startup_example_hfss_files/README.md

 Example simulation files
 ===================

+In construction, please check back...

 In this folder, one can find example script files to quickly start using pyEPR.
-Also, take a look at the scripts folder.
+Also, take a look at the scripts folder and the tutorial folder.
 We plan to add hfss files along with the script files here.

 ##### startup_example_script.py